Pension Bible

 The MPAA is triggered when you take any taxable income from a DC pension — via drawdown, UFPLS, or an uncrystallised lump sum.
 Once triggered, it's permanent and irreversible.
 Your annual allowance for future DC contributions drops from £60,000 to just £10,000.

 Importantly, taking tax-free cash alone does NOT trigger the MPAA.
-Buying an annuity does not trigger it either.
-Only flexible access to taxable income does.
+Buying a standard lifetime annuity (where income only goes up or stays the same) does not trigger it either.
+A flexible or variable annuity that allows income to decrease IS a trigger event under HMRC PTM056520.
 The MPAA only restricts DC contributions — if you're also in a DB scheme, your DB accrual is tested against a separate 'alternative annual allowance' of £50,000.

 For personalised guidance on your pension contributions, speak to an FCA-regulated financial adviser.
 You can find one via Unbiased or VouchedFor.